limayeaditya/thumbnail_api/readme.md

 # Stateless Microservice for CashFlo

-A simple stateless microservice in Nodejs, with three major functionalities -
+A simple stateless microservice in Nodejs, with two major functionalities -

  * Authentication
  * Image Thumbnail Generation